Divorcing an Abusive Husband in California

-Divorcing an abusive husband is especially difficult in long-term marriages.
-That is because the abusive husband is often not only abusive toward her and the children but is also in control of the finances.
+Divorcing an abusive husband (or wife) is especially difficult in long-term marriages.
+That is because the abusive husband or wife is often not only abusive toward the other spouse and the children but is also in control of the finances.

 What is abuse in a California domestic violence case?